Positive EVParlay BuilderMiddleLow-HoldFree (Bonus) Bet ConverterBoostsNBANCAABNHLNFLNCAAFMLBSoccerTennisUFC / MMABoxing

 Football’s Profitable Pair: 3 & 7

-Oddsmakers prioritize 3 and 7 when setting the odds for football scoring totals and point spread.
+Oddsmakers prioritize three and seven when setting the odds for football scoring totals and point spread.

 Those two numbers dominate football’s betting line landscape because the most common scoring events during any given game are a field goal bundled with a successful extra point (7 points) and a field goal (3 points).